hamza-hadj-aissa/APMLV/readme.md

 ### Model usage

-The LSTM-based prediction model in lvm_balancer leverages historical LV usage metrics to forecast future usage trends.
+The LSTM-based prediction model in 'APMLV' leverages historical LV usage metrics to forecast future usage trends.
 By analyzing past data points, the model can provide insights into potential storage demands, enabling more informed decision-making and efficient resources allocation.

 #### Decision-making Process